daverosoff/c490-website/content/posts/post-by-thomas.md

 I had already progressed through the tutorial once, I was able to brush up on the commands that I had forgotten and learn some more complicated ones.

-For my research project, I only learned some of the more basic commands and was not as comfortable using commands such as `grep` or `awk`.
-In the past, I was also not as experienced using regular expressions, piping, flags or redirection.
+For my research project, I only learned some of the more basic commands and was not as comfortable using commands such as `grep` and `awk`.
+In the past, I was also not as experienced using regular expressions, piping, flags or redirection within the command line.
 After taking this course, I have a greater understanding of how the Linux command line functions and how to combine commands to create valuable output.
-One interesting website that we made use of to understand regular expressions is the [Regex Crossword](https://regexcrossword.com).
+One interesting website that we made use of to understand regular expressions is the [Regex Crossword](https://regexcrossword.com) website.
 This website has a variety of different regular expression crosswords in the following
 format:

 ![Regex Crossword](/volapuk.png)

 I found this site to be an engaging way to learn regular expressions.
-I previously had an data analytics internship where I had to use regular expressions and this website would have been a great way to learn.
+I previously had a data analytics internship where I had to use regular expressions and this website would have been a great way to learn.

 ## **Bash Scripting**